Soyle-Productions/soyle-stories-user-manual/how do I.../create/a Theme.md

 There are two ways to create a new Theme.

-To create a scene in the Themes List tool:
+Create the First Theme in Your Project:
 1. Create a Project
 2. Select Tools in the top toolbar
 3. Select "Themes"
 4. Click the "Create First Theme" button
 5. Supply a name
-6. Hit Enter
+6. Press Enter

-To create a Theme through the Scenes List tool:
+Create a Theme and Symbol to Use in a Scene:
 1. Create a Project
 2. Select the Scenes List tool
 3. Click the "Create New Scene" button